Kyle Singler

 Kyle Edward Singler (born May 4, 1988) is an American former professional basketball player.
-Singler was a four-year starter for the Duke men's basketball team and was instrumental in their 2010 NCAA championship run, earning Most Outstanding Player of the Final Four.
+Singler was a four-year starter for the Duke men's basketball team and was instrumental in their 2010 NCAA championship run, and was named the NCAA Tournament's Most Outstanding Player.
 In the 2011 NBA draft, the Detroit Pistons selected Singler in the second round with the overall 33rd pick.
 His professional career spanned from 2011 to 2019.

-High school career
+High school

-Singler attended South Medford High School.
+Singler attended South Medford High School in Medford, Oregon.
 In high school, he averaged 29.3 points per game and 10.6 rebounds per game as a senior.

 In 2006, Singler played against Brandon Jennings in the championship game of The Les Schwab Invitational.
 Singler was also named to the 2006 U18 USA Junior National team, alongside fellow top prospects Michael Beasley, Jerryd Bayless, and 2006 star recruit Spencer Hawes.
 Singler is also one of eight players featured in Gunnin' for That#1 Spot, a 2008 documentary directed by Adam Yauch of the Beastie Boys which was filmed in 2006.

 In October 2006, he signed a letter of intent to play college basketball at Duke University.

-In 2007 Singler led South Medford to its first-ever state basketball championship, winning 58–54 over defending champion Lake Oswego and national standout Kevin Love.
-A year earlier Love and Lake Oswego had defeated Singler and South Medford for the state championship.
+In 2007, Singler led South Medford to its first-ever state basketball championship, winning 58–54 over defending champion Lake Oswego and national standout Kevin Love.
+A year earlier, Love and Lake Oswego had defeated Singler and South Medford for the state championship.

 Singler was a member of the Legends AAU team, along with future UCLA player Kevin Love, and participated in many prestigious all-American camps, including the Nike All-American Camp (Indianapolis), the Nike Peach Jam (Augusta), and the Main Event (Las Vegas).